aRcHmaGe333/RATT/README.md

 ---

-Overview
+**Overview**

-RATT continuously pulls in items worth reviewing and runs multiple independent reviewer agents on each item.
+RATT continuously pulls in items for reviewing and runs multiple independent reviewer agents on each item.
 Each agent follows a distinct analytical stance and produces a standalone assessment.
 A synthesis stage maps agreement and disagreement, attaches supporting evidence, and archives the results.
 All public-facing outputs pass an automatic Unit Fitness Gate (UFG) that repairs clarity, removes unsupported claims, and preserves the author's intent.

-Core Principles
+**Core Principles**

 - Public, timestamped, and versioned reviews — historical versions remain accessible.
 - Multiplicity: independent perspectives, not a single authority.